language is an empowerment tool

 Although there are no issues with washing your hands and body while there, we recommend that you keep bottled water for teeth brushing, but all the hotels where we will be staying provide bottles of water for everyday use.

 We pride ourselves on selecting hotels in the safest areas of the city with 24-hour monitoring and security.
 All hotels are vetted through our travel partners in order to make sure you and your family have no worries there.

 Do they get time on our own?

 Short answer: claro!
 While we do provide group experiences that we will all participate in, once those activities are complete, there is nothing keeping the high school-aged students from doing a bit more each day.
-Unfortunately, safety does not allow us to permit middle schoolers from exploring on their own.
+Unfortunately, liability & safety do not allow us to permit middle schoolers to explore on their own.